Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 - You’ll know you’ve given your plant enough water when it flows from the bottom drainage holes.

-- Use filtered water where possible to avoid a buildup of chemicals and minerals in the soil.
+- Use filtered or distilled water where possible to avoid a buildup of chemicals and minerals in the soil.

 Temperature and Humidity